Dry vs Canned Beans: Which is Better?

 Final Thoughts

-Both canned and dried beans are nutritious, affordable sources of fiber and plant protein.
+Both canned and dry beans are nutritious, affordable sources of protein, fiber, and complex carbohydrates.

 For education on how to ADD nutrition to your favorite Latine cultural dishes, make peace with food, and focus on your health without dieting, join our nutrition library for just $27/month.